 This house was the home of Presidents John and John Quincy Adams and their families, a total of four generations.
-Beth can be seen standing by the near corner.

 This was one of the can’t-miss places on our vacation, and this was the first day it was open for the season.
 We got lost looking for it and didn’t arrive until after 4:00.
 While we waited for a ranger to give us our tour, we browsed through the gift shop and visitor center, located in the Adams’ carriage house.

 Dad and I asked if there was a bathroom we could use.
 We were let up a couple flights of stairs and through a few offices and storage rooms to a tiny decrepit bathroom tucked away in a corner.
 The ranger left us to find our own way back.

 The next available ranger turned out to be a short, elderly woman who spoke very softly.
 She told us they were short on personnel and much busier than they expected to be.
 Each tour was only supposed to have 10 people, but ours had about 25.

 The house was in the Adams family for four generations.
 Brooks was the last Adams to live there, and he was very aware of the historical significance of his family.
 He stated in his will that nothing in the house could be rearranged or removed.
 This made the tour very interesting for us.
 When we entered the house and looked into the first room, I could easily imagine John and Abigail sitting in front of the fireplace.
 It made the Adams come alive for me.
 Because nothing has been moved, and because each tour is only supposed to have 10 people, the area roped off for the public in some of the rooms was very small, and our group was very tightly packed.